xaviermouy/FishSound_Finder/docs/source/contributing.rst

 Contributing to FishSound Finder
 ================================

-We want to build a community of people interested in fish sounds so we can make this tool better.
+We welcome anyone interested in fish sounds to contribute and make this tool better.
 **If you want to contribute please get in touch with us!**

 How can you contribute ?